MiniDevHub/Custom-Code-Styles/Configs/VsCode-Keybindings.md

 - **Unbind:** `Alt` + `O` (Removed `C_Cpp.SwitchHeaderSource`)
 - **Unbind:** `Cmd` + `F2` (Removed `editor.action.changeAll`)
 - **The Logic:**
-- I explicitly removed the C++ shortcut that swaps `.c` and `.h` files so it wouldn't conflict with my new specific renaming tool.
+- I explicitly removed the C++ shortcut that swaps `.c` and `.h` files so it wouldn't conflict with my new renaming tool.
 - I disabled the old `F2` binding to force myself to use the new, faster method.

 ---